Estelope/Dr-Sillystringz-s-Factory.Solution/README.md

 Git instructions:
 1. Clone this repo.
 2. Open the terminal and navigate to this project's production directory called "Factory".
-3. Within the production directory "Factory", run `dotnet ef database update` in the terminal.

- create a new file called `appsettings.json`.
+3. Within the production directory "Factory"create a new file called `appsettings.json`.
 4. Within `appsettings.json`, put in the following code, replacing the `uid` and `pwd` values with your own username and password for MySQL.

 ```json